miem215/4DoF_Arm_FaultDetection/README.md

 1.  **Healthy State (Rigid Plant):** The controller effort is bounded within normal operational limits.
 The noise profile allows the mathematical decoupling of the 6.0 Hz injected fault.
 2.  **Degraded State (Flexible Plant):** Once the joint stiffness drops, the control effort magnitude instantly increases by over 700%.
 More importantly, the signal density reveals violent, continuous high-frequency switching.
 Because the NMPC's internal model assumes a rigid body, it interprets the physical sag of the new "spring" as a massive positional error.
 It commands a massive torque correction, causing the spring to snap back, triggering an opposite correction on the very next time step.

 This creates a continuous limit cycle at exactly **25 Hz** (the Nyquist frequency of the 50 Hz controller).
-This violent time-domain chattering generates the massive broadband noise that ultimately destroys the diagnostic isolation capabilities in the frequency domain.

-### 2. Parametric Degradation & Spectral Masking

-This high-frequency saturation is the direct mathematical consequence of a severe plant-model mismatch.
-The physical arm now exhibits a low-frequency structural resonance due to the soft spring, but the NMPC's internal model still assumes it is driving a perfectly rigid plant.
-In its attempt to violently correct the resulting physical "bounce," the controller enters a state of instability, slamming between maximum and minimum torque commands at its fastest possible switching speed.

-This phase successfully demonstrates a critical principle in high-performance mechatronic diagnostics: **extreme high-frequency control chatter is often a secondary symptom of a low-frequency structural failure.** Ultimately, the massive control effort creates spectral masking, rendering the diagnostic pipeline blind to the underlying 6.0 Hz additive fault.
+This violent time-domain chattering generates the massive broadband noise that renders the diagnostic pipeline blind to the underlying 6.0 Hz additive fault.

-### 3. The Mathematical Proof of Instability (Z-Domain)
+### 2. The Mathematical Proof of Instability (Z-Domain)

 The 25 Hz chatter is not arbitrary noise; it is exactly the Nyquist frequency of the 50 Hz discrete controller.
 Mathematically, the severe plant-model mismatch (applying a rigid-body optimal feedback gain to a highly flexible plant) introduces unmodeled phase lag that pushes the closed-loop dominant eigenvalue out of the discrete unit circle.